AmlanSamanta/mlproject/README.md

 After successfull installation activate the same with it: <conda activate venv/>
 4. Now follow the steps shown in Step 1 under "create a new repository on the command line" section.
 5. create a .gitignore file with Python template and commit the changes to the newly created repository.
 Also do <git pull> to sync the changes from remote to local.

+## Development of project structure: It can be automated by leverging <template.py>

 6. Create 2 more files:
    -- setup.py: for building the entire application as package -- requirements.txt: for efficient installation of project dependencies
 7. Write code in setup.py and create a directory inside our project with name 'src', also create a file with name '__init__.py' inside 'src' to identify it as a package.
+Whatever project components we will be developing, would reside inside this directory.
 8. Add '-e .' in requirements.txt to trigger the execution of <setup.py> file at the time of installing requirements from command line and also to build the application as package.
 Accordingly do adjustments in the <setup.py> code.
 9. Now open terminal and run <pip install -r requirements.txt>.
 Once the process is done successfully, you should be able to see mlProject.egg-info folder inside your project.
 It means your project is built successfully as a python package which can be release into Pypi portal.
+10. Create below mentioned directories and files inside <src>:
+    - Components: under which all the project modules will reside
+    - Pipeline: under which all pipeline modules will be
+    - <exception.py>: custom exception handler
+    - <logger.py>: custom logger
+    - <utils.py>: common useful functions to be accessed across entire project